 All Key Stages: Parent/teacher meetings

-The Secondary School holds several information evenings throughout the year to give parents the opportunity to meet teachers and discuss transition, IGCSE/GCSE options and Post 16 education.
-There are also consultation evenings in November, February and May as well as an additional opportunity after examinations have been completed should there be specific concerns.
+The Secondary School holds several information evenings throughout the year to allow parents to meet teachers and discuss transition, IGCSE/GCSE options and Post 16 education.
+There are also consultation evenings in November, February and May, as well as additional opportunities after examinations have been completed should there be specific concerns.